PromptCap: Prompt-Guided Task-Aware Image Captioning

-Image captioning aims to describe an image with a natural language sentence, allowing powerful language models to understand images.
-The framework of combining image captioning with language models has been successful on various vision-language tasks.
-However, an image contains much more information than a single sentence, leading to underspecification of which visual entities should be described in the caption sentence.
-For example, when performing visual questioning answering (VQA), generic image captions often miss visual details that are essential for the language model to answer correctly.
-To address this challenge, we propose PromptCap, a captioning model that takes a natural-language prompt to control the contents of the generated caption.
-The prompt contains a question that the caption should help to answer, and also supports taking auxiliary text inputs such as scene text within the image itself.
-To finetune a general image caption model for prompt-guided captioning, we propose a pipeline to synthesize and filter training examples with GPT-3 and existing VQA datasets.
-For evaluation, we start with an existing pipeline in which a language model is prompted with image captions to carry out VQA.
-With the same language model, a higher QA accuracy shows that our generated captions are more relevant to the question prompts.
-PromptCap outperforms generic captions by a large margin on a variety of VQA tasks and achieves the state-of-the-art accuracy of 58.8 \% on OK-VQA and 58.0 \% on A-OKVQA.
-Zero-shot experiments on WebQA show that PromptCap generalizes well to unseen domains.
+Knowledge-based visual question answering (VQA) involves questions that require world knowledge beyond the image to yield the correct answer.
+Large language models (LMs) like GPT-3 are particularly helpful for this task because of their strong knowledge retrieval and reasoning capabilities.
+To enable LM to understand images, prior work uses a captioning model to convert images into text.
+However, when summarizing an image in a single caption sentence, which visual entities to describe are often underspecified.
+Generic image captions often miss visual details essential for the LM to answer visual questions correctly.
+To address this challenge, we propose \NAME (\textbf{Prompt}-guided image \textbf{Cap}tioning), a captioning model designed to serve as a better connector between images and black-box LMs.
+Different from generic captions, \NAME takes a natural-language prompt to control the visual entities to describe in the generated caption.
+The prompt contains a question that the caption should aid in answering.
+To avoid extra annotation, \NAME is trained by examples synthesized with GPT-3 and existing datasets.
+We demonstrate \NAME's effectiveness on an existing pipeline in which GPT-3 is prompted with image captions to carry out VQA. \NAME outperforms generic captions by a large margin and achieves state-of-the-art accuracy on knowledge-based VQA tasks (60.4\% on OK-VQA and 59.6\% on A-OKVQA).
+Zero-shot results on WebQA show that \NAME generalizes well to unseen domains.\footnote{All codes, data, and demos are available on the project page.
+HF checkpoint: \url{https://huggingface.co/tifa-benchmark/promptcap-coco-vqa}}